The annual cap on applications of 100 renews July 1, 2015 for the 2015-16 fiscal year. The cap for the 2014-15 fiscal year has already been reached.

 MWESB contracting: Applicant shall acknowledge familiarity with PHB’s Minority, Women, and Emerging Small Businesses (MWESB) guidelines and contracting opportunity goals, report on past contracting relationships, and contracting opportunities to be created in the construction of the property.

-Agreement: Prior to approval, applicants must execute a document to be recorded on title to the property requiring PHB verification of homebuyer affordability and owner-occupancy qualification prior to the sale of the property to the initial homebuyer.
+Agreement: PHB will record a notice on title to the property requiring PHB verification of homebuyer affordability and owner-occupancy qualification prior to the sale of the property to the initial homebuyer.

 Transfer of title prior to initial sale: Any transfer of title to another owner (i.e., builder, developer or financial institution) prior to sale to the initial buyer, requires a HOLTE Subsequent Application to be submitted to PHB for approval.
 The exemption can continue as long as all other terms of the program are met.